Independence & History

 The U.S. Anti-Doping Agency (USADA) is recognized by the United States Congress as the official anti-doping organization for all Olympic, Paralympic, Pan American and Parapan American sport in the United States.
 USADA is also the administrator for the UFC Anti-Doping Program.
 USADA began operations on October 1, 2000, and as an independent, non-profit organization, is governed by a Board of Directors.
-Upon USADA’s formation, the original Board consisted of nine members, five of whom came from outside the Olympic family and four of whom (two each) were elected by the USOC Athlete Advisory Council (AAC) and National Governing Body (NGB) Council.
+Upon USADA’s formation, the original Board consisted of nine members, five of whom came from outside the Olympic family and four of whom (two each) were elected by the United States Olympic & Paralympic Committee (UOPC) Athlete Advisory Council (AAC) and National Governing Body (NGB) Council.
 Since 2003, USADA’s Board has consisted of 10 independent, experienced, and professional individuals who are free from any conflicts of interest, and who share the ideals and principles associated with USADA’s vision, mission, and core values.

 USADA was a signatory to the inaugural World Anti-Doping Code (the Code), which harmonizes anti-doping rules across the globe.
 The Code was first implemented in 2004 and was most recently revised in 2015.
 Since its inception, USADA has ensured the strategic execution of our vision and mission, with a primary focus on serving athletes with the best anti-doping program possible.

 USADA continues to aspire to be a leader in the global anti-doping community in order to protect the rights of clean athletes and the integrity of competition around the world.
-USADA is based in Colorado Springs, Colorado, and employs more than 100 full and part-time employees around the country.
+USADA is based in Colorado Springs, Colorado, and employs more than 100 full and part-time employees around the globe.